pinohu/DYNASTY/Ohu_Legacy_Codex_Master.md

 ### 27.1.1 Culture OS Blueprint

-Culture is not a poster on the wallâ€”it's the operating system that runs your organization.
+Culture is not a poster on the wall—it's the operating system that runs your organization.
 The Enterprise Culture OS is a comprehensive, layered system that codifies values, behaviors, and rituals into actionable frameworks that guide every decision and interaction.

 #### The Four Layers of Culture OS

 **Layer 1: Foundational Narrative**
-The 365-year manifesto is not just a documentâ€”it's the story that binds the organization together.
+The 365-year manifesto is not just a document—it's the story that binds the organization together.
 It must be translated into multiple formats for different audiences and contexts:

 **Three-Minute Film:**
 - Visual representation of The Enterprise vision